A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Deep neural network multigrid method

-where $\vec{g} \in \R^{N^{L+J}_\Omega \times 2}$ are the vertices of the mesh $\Omega_h^{L+J}$. \end{enumerate} A notable change compared to our previous work is that we normalize all inputs and outputs.
+where $\vec{g} \in \R^{N^{L+J-M}_\Omega \times d}$ are the vertices of the mesh $\Omega_h^{L+J-M}$ and $K \in \Omega_h^{L+J-M}$ is the cell corresponding to the whole of $P^M$. \end{enumerate} A notable change compared to our previous work is that we normalize all inputs and outputs.
 Scale and shift values are estimated from the full training data to get each component close to zero mean and unit variance.
-This is standard praxis in deep learning, since it ensures that the neural network is sensitive to all components of the input and since it stabilizes training.
+This is standard practice in deep learning, since it ensures that the neural network is sensitive to all components of the input and since it stabilizes training.
 In particular, the solution is naturally of order $1$ but the residual is more than $3$ orders of magnitude smaller, so that previously it had potentially only a limited effect.
 The new normalization also influences the representation of the geometry.
-With it, the relative vertex positions $\vec{g}^*_o$ perform better than the combination of edge lengths, aspect ratios and angles used in \cite{MargenbergRichter2020}.
+With it, the relative vertex positions $\vec{g}^*_c$ perform better than the combination of edge lengths, aspect ratios and angles used in \cite{MargenbergRichter2020}.

 We investigated one more modification to the inputs.
 When at least one previous time-step is provided, i.e. $N_t>1$, it is possible to add the neural network corrections back to the inputs for successive steps.
 Instead of providing the prolongated coarse solution $\vec{\intsol{x}}^{L+J}_{n-1}$, we can insert $\vec{\nnsol{x}}^{L+J}_{n-1}$.
 In essence, this turns the task of the neural network from downscaling into time-stepping, since at least an approximation of the full fine state on $\Omega_h^{L+J}$ is available.
 When the neural network also receives patches in the 1-ring neighborhood, it can effectively solve the transport problem.
 Indeed, when we combine temporal and spatial multi-patch inputs with fine velocity inputs for past steps, we see improvements in the final validation loss, in some cases by more than a factor of $2$.
 However, this improvement does not translate into increased accuracy in the hybrid simulation with the finite element solver.
 The direct feedback from the neural network's own corrections quickly causes errors to accumulate, which destabilizes the simulation.
 In our experiments, the simulation quickly developed nonphysical features and usually exploded after a few hundred steps.
 The implementation of fine solution inputs and our limited success to stabilize this setup are further discussed in \cref{appendix:fine-vel-inputs}.